yaperos/app-nodejs-codechallenge/README.md

 This project implements a distributed transaction processing system with a focus on high availability and fault tolerance.
 It includes two main microservices for handling transaction storage/status update and fraud detection along with PostgreSQL for data persistence and Apache Kafka for reliable message queuing.

+I used DDD for architecture.
+You can see the folder src/modules/ Application, Domain, and infrastructure (I/O)

+## Problems

+if your docker-compose not found, you can try using a local apache kafka version.
+In the transaction-service Readme, you can get step by spept instructions.

 ## Prerequisites

 To run this project, you will need: